 What can I expect to get out of FNIS?

 The Program’s students are provided extensive experience with Indigenous political theory and politics, aesthetics, literature, and contemporary social concerns, in the classroom and on a first-hand basis.
 In their final year, students participate in the 400-level Research Practicum that allows them to apply their problem-solving skills to the needs and priorities of Indigenous communities.
-Students are partnered with an Aboriginal organization to design and implement a project based upon the organization’s needs.
+Students are partnered with an Indigenous organization to design and implement a project based upon the organization’s needs.
 Through this partnership, students make meaningful contributions to their partner organizations, turning knowledge gained in the classroom into lived experience, and the organization receives the final research product to assist in their own work.

 How do I get into the Program?